 The hardest part of starting a coaching business is getting clients.

-The free webinar that I created as part of this sample coaching business plan shows you the fastest path to building your brand identity and awareness to get clients.
+The free life coach marketing plan that I created as part of this sample coaching business plan shows you the fastest path to building your brand identity and awareness to get clients.
 It includes SEO for Life Coaches and a List of Life Coaching Keywords.
-I strongly recommend watching – it’s free!
-Register below:
+I strongly recommend reading that or listening to the audio version (it’s all free):

 Sample Life Coach Business Plan